Structo/structo.github.io/structo-tell.md

 ## When?

 We will be having this every (maybe alternate) Friday.
-Time: 5PM onwards.
+Time: to be confirmed.

 ## I’M IN!
 How do I register?